 By Shravan Goli

 Shravan Goli is the president of Dice, a respected career site that brings together in-demand technology professionals and tech-powered companies.
-An internet and media veteran, Goli is responsible for executing the growth strategy for Dice.com, ClearanceJobs and the Slashdot Media brands.
-Before joining Dice, he served as CEO of Dictionary.com and general manager of Yahoo!
-Video and as head of products for Yahoo!
+An Internet and media veteran, Goli is responsible for executing the growth strategy for Dice.com, ClearanceJobs and the Slashdot Media brands.
+Before joining Dice, he served as the CEO of Dictionary.com, the general manager of Yahoo!
+Video and the head of products for Yahoo!
 Finance.